Monik09/CF-pursuit/README.md

 </ul>

  ```
- If it fails to install because of mobile's protection settings, try to install it again
+ If it fails to install because of the mobile settings, try to reinstall it.
  ```

 <p align="center"><b>-OR-</b></p>